Notice of Pre-AIA or AIA Status

 (d) at least one memory device storing instructions executable by the at least one processor to:

-(i) cause the video display system to display a number of activation icons, each individually selectable by a player via a touch screen of the player input system, each activation icon including a respective activation value so that the number of activation icons define an activation value range from a minimum activation value to a maximum activation value, the maximum activation value being greater than the minimum activation value;
+(i) cause the video display system to display a number of activation icons, each individually selectable by a player via a touch screen of the player input system, each activation icon displaying and including a respective activation value so that the number of activation icons define an activation value range from a minimum activation value to a maximum activation value, the maximum activation value being greater than the minimum activation value;

 (ii) receive an activation selection input from the player input system, the activation selection input selecting one of the number of activation icons;